 Walhalla, SC

-Station Cove is an easy trail less than two miles round trip that has a huge, beautiful waterfall.
-It’s located at Oconee Station State Historic Site and is an easy trail perfect for little kids.
+Station Cove is on an easy trail that’s less than two miles round trip and perfect for little kids.
+It’s a huge, beautiful waterfall in the Oconee Station State Historic Site.

 North Carolina Waterfall Hikes: Waterfalls in NC